pichao314/Kickstarters/README.md

 - Place the dataset on the parent folder or change the direction in the source code to run the code
 - Make sure the package is correctly installed with specified or above versions
-- The code is tested with Windows 10 Pro 1909, macos catalina, ubuntu 18.04.3 LTS
+- The code was tested with Windows 10 Pro 1909, macos catalina, ubuntu 18.04.3 LTS